wso2/docs-choreo-dev/en/docs/services/create-your-first-service.md

 3. Click **Try it out**, and then click **Execute**.

-The search results for COVID-19 statistics of the United States are displayed as the server response as shown below.
+The following figure shows the server response to the search results for the United States COVID-19 statistics:

 ![Server Response](../assets/img/services/server-response.png){.cInlineImage-half}

-Now you have verified that the `covid-stats` service works as expected.
-Therefore, you can deploy it.
+Now that you have verified that the `covid-stats` service works as expected, you can deploy it.

-## Step 3: Deploy the service
+## Step 4: Deploy the service

-To deploy the `covid-stats` service, follow the procedure below:
+To deploy the `covid-stats` service, follow this procedure:

 1. Click the **Go Live** icon in the left pane.